-Maastricht offers the chance to explore the Netherlands in a way you have never seen it before!
-Castles, centuries-old city walls, the cuisine, all contributing to the appeal of what makes Maastricht so unique.
+Maastricht offers the chance to explore the Netherlands in a way you have never seen it before.
+Castles, centuries-old city walls, incredible cuisine, all contributing to the appeal of what makes Maastricht so unique.

 Founded as early as Roman times, Maastricht is rich in history and cultural importance.
 Due to Maastricht’s proximity to several other countries, it differs from the rest of the country and is often said to be the ‘most European’ place in the Netherlands.

 If you decide to book a weekend getaway, Maastricht is the place to go, and here is why:

 Fort Sint Pieter

 The highest northern part of the great plateau that stretches between Maastricht and the city of Liège in Belgium is a nature and recreation park, as for the 18th century Fort Sint Pieter, the fortress was built to defend the city from the French.
 Beneath the fortress and the mountain are the famous caves of St. Pietersberg, a large system of tunnels and passages created over the centuries thanks to a local stone quarry.
 There are about 20,000 passages here with a total length of 200 kilometers, some of which expand with storerooms, a bakery, and even a chapel used during World War II.
 The caves are open with a guided tour, offering the opportunity to see evidence of ancient fossils.

 Basilica of Our Lady